Moschink/wiiicoin_ico/README.md

-The texts in the index html as been updated accordingly.
+Map, charts and other text edit has been successfully updated